 Eye Movements (Saccades and Tracking)

 There are two main types of eye movements we look at in an eye exam for children, and both require the eyes to work together as a team.
-The first type are the quick and accurate movements which are used, for example, when the eyes move from one word to another while reading.
-These are jumping movements which are called ‘saccades’.
+The first type is the quick and accurate movements which are used, for example, when the eyes move from one word to another while reading.
+These are jumping movements which are called ?saccades?.

 Children who frequently lose their place while reading, mix up words, misread words, skip lines or who have difficulty in watching the ball while playing sport may have poorly developed eye movement skills, and they can be easily helped by the right type of vision therapy.

 Depth perception is another aspect of eye exams for children often overlooked. ?It involves?the ability to determine relative distance, recognised by many as the 3D we see in TVs and at the movies.
 Accurate depth perception is also needed to hit a ball while playing sports, or to park a car accurately.
 Depth perception is easily tested in a kid eye exam at?Eye CU for children’s vision problems.

 Peripheral or side vision is the ability to see and interpret what is happening to the sides of our vision while looking straight ahead.
 It is especially important for driving a car, but it is also key to playing a lot of sports.?
 You may not realise that it is also an important part of reading and writing for a child, helping them to maintain their place more easily.

 Another important?Children’s Vision Test is eye-hand coordination, which involves the eyes and the brains directing the hands.?
 It is very important in writing, and also in many sports, especially small ball sports like cricket and tennis.